Trucking

 If you’re having trouble getting a good night’s sleep, stress can often be the issue.
 Try decreasing stress levels by taking time to wind down and relax before bed.
 Making sure the area where you sleep is a quiet, dark space is also important.

-At least 7 hours of sleep is recommended, especially for truck drivers who need to stay alert on the road for long periods of time.
+At least 7 hours of sleep is recommended to stay healthy, especially for truck drivers who need to stay alert on the road for long periods of time.

 ...a long-term lack of sleep can have a devastating impact on your overall health.